Mustafa-Alqershi/-Flutter-Setup-Tool-Simplify-Your-Flutter-Environment-Setup/README.md

 **Flutter Setup Tool** is a free, all-in-one utility designed to automate and simplify the setup of your Flutter development environment.
 With **just one click**, it installs and configures everything you need to start building Flutter applications on **Windows, macOS, and Linux** — saving you hours of manual setup.

+Whether you're a **beginner** just starting out or a **professional developer**, this tool helps you **save time and effort** by automating repetitive setup tasks, so you can focus on what matters most: writing great code.

 ---

 ## 📦 Installation Components